robinrendle/robinrendle.com/_projects/guide.md

 ## Making a plan

 Since there was no project manager or organized effort by the design team it meant that it was my responsibility to come up with a plan to tackle design systems issues at Gusto.
 So I began by interviewing engineers, project managers, and designers in order to understand what the team was struggling with most.
-After that I began to make note of upcoming projects and refactoring efforts that would need to take place to best support the team.
+After that I took note of upcoming projects and refactoring efforts that would need to take place to best support the team.

 <div class='airtable m-wrapper--full'>
   <figure>